Skip to Main Content

 We all have busy schedules, and coming to the Madigan Library for research help can seem impossible.
 Fortunately for you, the databases and catalog are available online 24/7 so you can search from anywhere, anytime.

-If you are off campus, you will need to enter your network username and password--the same sign ons you use to log onto a computer on campus--to have access to the databases.
-For example: if your email is abc1@pct.edu, your network username would be abc1.
+If you are off campus, you will need to enter your network username and password--the same login credentials you use to log onto a computer on campus--to have access to the databases.

 Library Worksheet